-The County and the Local 1021 recognize that due to the supervisory nature of the work done by the employees covered by this agreement, it may be necessary for the employees covered by this agreement to initiate disciplinary actions.
-Further, the County and Local 1021 recognized the effective communication between the employees covered by this agreement and the respective human resources units are essential to the smooth functioning of the disciplinary system.
+The County and SEIU recognize that due to the supervisory nature of the work done by the employees covered by this agreement, it may be necessary for the employees covered by this agreement to initiate disciplinary actions.
+Further, the County and SEIU recognize the effective communication between the employees covered by this agreement and the respective human resources units are essential to the smooth functioning of the disciplinary system.
 Therefore, the County shall take reasonable steps to ensure that effective communication between employees covered by this agreement and the respective human resources units occurs.